Business model and strategy

 Half year results highlights

-Our business is organised into three areas: Building, Infrastructure and Specialist Services, which includes Investments, FM and our dry lining and piling businesses.
+Our business is organised into three areas: Building, Infrastructure and Specialist Services.

-Infrastructure division comprises our Environment and Infrastructure businesses, which carry out vital civil engineering projects across the UK.
+The Infrastructure division comprises our Environment and Highways businesses, which carry out vital civil engineering projects across the UK.
 Environment covers the water and sewage sectors, where we are one of the largest players and carry out capital delivery and maintenance, and asset optimisation.
-Our work in Infrastructure has contributed substantially to the national infrastructure network, from major project delivery of large-scale schemes to delivering road surfacing works and maintenance as a leading player.
+Our work in Highways has contributed substantially to the national infrastructure network, from major project delivery of large-scale schemes to delivering road surfacing works and maintenance as a leading player.

 Our network of regional offices is a key advantage, offering clients the benefit of national strength with local delivery and we are focused on sectors where we have proven strengths, operating predominantly in the public and regulated sectors.